Allchar deposit: Minerals

 Pyrite, stibnite, orpiment and realgar are the main minerals forming the ore.
-Lorandite – a thallium arsenic sulfosalt mineral with formula TlAsS_{2} – is the main thallium mineral in the deposit.
-Several other thallium minerals have been discovered in the mine over the years, for example, jankovićite (Tl5Sb9(As,Sb)4S22), fangite (Tl3AsS4), bernardite (TI(Sb,As)5S5). vrbaite.
+Lorándite – a thallium arsenic sulfosalt mineral with formula TlAsS_{2} – is the main thallium mineral in the deposit.
+Several other thallium minerals have been discovered in the mine over the years; examples include jankovićite (Tl5Sb9(As,Sb)4S22), fangite (Tl3AsS4), bernardite (Tl(Sb,As)5S5) and vrbaite (Tl4Hg3Sb2As8S20).

 LOREX

-LORandite EXperiment (LOREX) is using lorandite from the ore deposit to determine the solar neutrino flux.
+LORándite EXperiment (LOREX) is using lorándite from the ore deposit to determine the solar neutrino flux.
 This mineral contains large amounts of thallium-205 which undergoes a neutrino capturing reaction and yields lead-205 in the process.
 The ^{205}Tl(ν_{e},e^{−})^{205}Pb process has a relatively low threshold energy of 52 keV and thus relatively high efficiency.
-With the age of the deposit of 4.5 to 4.2 million years, the solar neutrino flux can be estimated over the last 4 million years provided it is possible to determine the amount of lead-205 in a lorandite sample.
+With the age of the deposit of 4.5 to 4.2 million years, the solar neutrino flux can be estimated over the last 4 million years provided it is possible to determine the amount of lead-205 in a lorándite sample.
 This reaction can be induced not only by neutrino but other high energy cosmic particles, which all have different penetration depth in the crust.
 Therefore, a large volume of data is being accumulated during 2008–2010 from different depths of the deposit to produce reliable data.